-Section on A A1 1 Does this species hybridize with any Federal or Florida-listed Endangered or Threatened species, Species of Special Concern, or economically important species (e.g., exhibit pollen /genetic invasion)?
-Section A A1 Does this species hybridize with any Federal or Florida-listed Endangered or Threatened species, Species of Special Concern, or economically important species (e.g., exhibit pollen/genetic invasion)? □ Yes Provide information below.
+S t Section on A A1 species, Sp pecies hybridize with any Federal or Florida-listed Endangered or Threatened ecies of Special Concern, or economically important species (e.g., exhibit etic invasion)?
+Yes Yes Provide information below .
 Enter a conclusion on page R-17 of No unless limited use approved.
-Co to Section D for details on how to make a proposal for specified and limited use for the species. ☑ No Go to question A2 If yes, then provide name of listed or economically important species & information sources: A2 Has this species been introduced to Florida within the last 10 years if herbaceous, or last 20 years if woody? □ Yes Use Predictive Tool and so indicate on page R-1 ☑ No Highlight attached distribution records that show presence in Florida before 10 or 20 years ago or attach other evidence and Go to question A3 A3 Does this species have a record of causing problems in other regions with similar habitats and climate to Florida? ☑ Yes Provide evidence below, Use Predictive Tool and so indicate on page R-1 ☑ No Enter a conclusion of Not considered a problem species at this time and may be recommended by IFAS faculty on page R-1 but reassess if invasion of natural areas is recorded or within 10 years, whichever is earlier.
-If yes, then give evidence of where and what problems this species has caused: ✔ No Go to question A2 If yes s, then provid e name of listed or economically important species & information sources: A2 Has this sp 20 years if ecies been introduced to Florida within the last 10 years if herbaceous, or last woody?
-Yes Use Predictive Tool and so indicate on page R-1 ✔ No Highlight attached distribution records that show presence in Florida before 10 or 20 years ago or attach other evidence and Go to question A3 A3 pecies have a record of causing problems in other regions with similar habitats e to Florida?
-Yes Provide evidence below, Use Predictive Tool and so indicate on page R-1 ✔ No Enter a conclusion of Not considered a problem species at this time and may be recommended by IFAS faculty on page R-1 but reassess if invasion of natural areas is recorded or within 10 years, whichever is earlier.
-If yes s, then give ev vidence of where and what problems this species has caused: Section D is on page R-19 and "Yes" responses to questions 1-3, distributional evid expanding populations within a plant community ciated) must be attached and distinguished for each z with which i 1.
+Go to Section D for details on how to make a proposal for specified and limited use for the species. 🖌 No Go to question A2 If yes , then provide e name of listed or economically important species & information sources: Section A1 If yes A2 A3 Has this sp 20 years if ecies been introduced to Florida within the last 10 years if herbaceous, or last woody?
+Yes Use Predictive Tool and so indicate on page R-1 🖌 No Highlight attached distribution records that show presence in Florida before 10 or 20 years ago or attach other evidence and Go to question A3 A3 pecies have a record of causing problems in other regions with similar habitats e to Florida?
+Yes Provide evidence below, Use Predictive Tool and so indicate on page R-1 If yes widely ✔ No Enter a conclusion of Not considered a problem species at this time and may be recommended by IFAS faculty on page R-1 but reassess if invasion of natural areas is recorded or within 10 years, whichever is earlier.
+If yes widely vidence of where and what problems this species has caused: t no evidence of invasiveness Section D is on page R-19 and "Yes" responses to questions 1-3, distributional evid expanding populations within a plant community ciated) must be attached and distinguished for each z with which i 1.
 Does species exist in areas outside its current, or former, cultivation in this zone?
 If Yes Go to question I-b 2 If No Go to question I-b 4 North Yes No Central Yes No South Yes No 2.
 Is species invading in this zone ONLY when natural disturbance regime and scale have been altered?
 If Yes Go to question I-b 3 If No (or unknown) Go to Section II-a North Yes No Central Yes No South Yes No 3.
 Has this species ever been known to persist if the natural regime is resumed and the natural flora/communities recover?
 If Yes (or unknown) Go to Section II-a If No Go to question I-b 4 North Yes No Central Yes No South Yes No 4.
 Are there other zones in which this species has invaded or persisted after restoration?
 If Yes indicate I = 0 for this zone on page R-1 then Go to Section III-b If No Go to Section A North Yes No Central Yes No South Yes No Section II-a is on page R-5, Section III-b is on page R-1 0, Section A is s on page R-3